 As Google updated its tools with Android Studio, and its rules with Material Design, my old app just wasn’t adaptable enough to cope.

-So it sat there and it rotted until it was eventually taken down for using an image that I didn’t own the rights to in the store listing (the background I had on my phone at the time).
-Again, not my best move.
+So, it sat there and it lost traction until it was eventually taken down for using an image that I didn’t own the rights to in the store listing (the background I had on my phone at the time).
+Again, not my best move!

-While Multiscreen Multitasking is no longer for sale and I perhaps missed an opportunity, I still don’t consider the experience a failure over all.
+While Multiscreen Multitasking is no longer for sale and I perhaps missed an opportunity, I still don’t consider the experience to be a failure overall.
 For one, it was an experience no one can ever take from me.
 I’m extremely proud of the app, from the initial idea, to some of the features, to a few resourceful ways I managed to achieve things with limited coding chops.

 I still don’t consider the experience a failure.

 Moreover, it led to a ton of subsequent opportunities: creating more high profile apps, working for Android Authority, and even getting a book published.
+It also helped me to develop my skills, and taught me valuable lessons that have helped since.
 I would recommend trying it to anyone.

 How to create a successful app today